 Daily morning lectures are a case based collaboration between the residents, chief residents, and attendings.
 These lectures are aimed to complement resident education as well as cover high yield topics for Pediatric Boards.
 Morning didactics is a fun and informal presentation that reviews key history taking and physical exam skills, brainstorming the differential diagnosis and reviewing the workup and management of the case discussed.
 It is attended by staff from multiple specialties.

-Documentation series is a weekly morning conference for the first 3 months of the academic year that is led by the chief residents.
+EPIC/EMR is a weekly morning conference for the first 3 months of the academic year that is led by the chief residents.
 The series covers important key elements of documentation and transitions of care.

 Peds in Review